The-Kirby-Institute/Launcher_Doxy_PEP/README.md

 ├── simSpecificSwitch.prop
 └── Seed_List.csv <b><i>for example</i></b>
 </pre>

+### Quick start

+1. Generate Network Files
+   Create the required network file(s) and place them in the Network folder.

+2. Download ClusterModel Executable
+   Download ClusterModel.jar from the [Package_ClusterModel](https://github.com/The-Kirby-Institute/Package_ClusterModel) GitHub repository and place it in the Executable folder.

+3. Add Required Libraries
+   Download the necessary class libraries as specified in the Package_ClusterModel documentation.
+Place them in the <b>ClusterModel_lib</b> folder inside the Executable directory.

+4. Add Launcher Executable
+   Place Launcher_Doxy_PEP.jar in the Executable folder.

+5. Set Up Working Directory
+   Ensure your working directory contains an XML file named simSpecificSim.prop.
+If needed, also include simSpecificSwitch.prop.

+6. (Optional) Prepare Seed List
+   Generate a seed list (a CSV file), if required, for your simulation.

+7. Configure Simulation Settings
+   Edit simSpecificSim.prop to update file paths and adjust simulation parameters as needed.

+8. Run the Model
+   Execute the model (see [Executable](#executable).
+If successful, the model should run and results will be generated in the working directory.

 ### Network
 This component—potentially organised as a standalone directory—stores the partnership network utilised by the model.
 For more information on the definition of a network and the various methods available to generate one, refer to the Package_ClusterModel documentation.